Frequently Asked Questions

 - Primary care opportunities in community practices

-- Residents perform all procedures (no fellows on staff)
+- Residents perform many inpatient and outpatient procedures (no fellows on staff)

 What about obtaining fellowships?

-- Over the past 6 years 100% of residents desiring a fellowship have obtained one.
+- Over the past 6 years, over 80% of residents desiring a fellowship have

 - We are committed to helping every resident who seeks a fellowship get one